What is the Financial Model for growth SaaS businesses?

 Each block has its own inputs and analysis to give clear insights into each individual section of the business.
 By breaking up each area of the business into bite-sized, understandable blocks, we can work through the plan piece by piece to create a full Financial model in record time.

-What Blocks does the SaaS Financial model contain?
+What Blocks does the Financial Model for growth SaaS businesses contain?

 Subscription Revenue - as a SaaS business, recurring revenue from subscriptions is the key form of income.
 Use the subscription revenue block to model your future revenues based on the pricing and growth rates of your different subscription products.